theodadon/mabanque/README.md

 # mabanque

-This project is a dummy bank made in php and sql
+This project is a dummy bank made in php and sql with TailwindCSS

 We can:
 -make transfers between members of the bank